HashtagOrNah/HashtagOrNah/README.md

 ## Projects

-- 🌱 I started developing my own 2D platformer in Godot August 2020.
+- 🌱 I started developing my own 2D platformer in Godot from July 2020 - Present.
 - ⚡ I have my own [website](https://hashtagornah.github.io/) as a hub about _me_!
 - 💬 Always learning new things about the piano and genres of play.